 - Answer requests and provide detailed information and analyses.

-Common Career Paths for Data Processor
+Job Satisfaction for Data Processor

-Popular Skills for Data Processor
+Popular Employer Salaries for Data Processor

-Pay by Experience Level for Data Processor
+What is the Pay by Experience Level for Data Processors?

 Pay Difference by Location

 Employees with Data Processor in their job title in Houston, Texas earn an average of 20.0% more than the national average.
 These job titles also find higher than average salaries in Chicago, Illinois (10.1% more) and Minneapolis, Minnesota (6.5% more).
 The lowest salaries can be found in Spokane, Washington (21.3% less), Las Vegas, Nevada (13.4% less) and Dallas, Texas (4.5% less).

 This data is based on 2,696 survey responses.